-(a) Use by a financial institution or enterprise under the jurisdiction of the department of financial institutions or a federal monetary authority.
+(a) Use by a financial institution or enterprise under the jurisdiction of the department of insurance and financial institutions or a federal monetary authority.

 (b) Use by a motor vehicle dealer who is licensed and bonded by the department or a state organization of licensed and bonded motor vehicle dealers.

 (c) Use by a person who is involved in an accident or the owner of a vehicle involved in an accident if the person who requests the information submits proof to the department of involvement in the accident.

 (d) Use by a person applying for a bonded title if all of the following conditions exist:

 (i) The requester verifies to the satisfaction of the director that the vehicle on which the requester is requesting the record is in the requester's possession.